ATTENTION! U.S. Trade Adjustment Assistance (TAA) Program in Missouri

 - Supportive Service Information

-Individuals interested in applying for TAA job search assistance must engage with a Trade Representative.
+Individuals interested in applying for TAA reemployment services must engage with a Trade Act Navigator.
 To get started, locate your local Job Center.

 Trade Readjustment Allowance (TRA)